Phrasal verb chicken out

 chickened out [ˈʧɪkɪnt aʊt]

-What is 2nd and 3rd form of chicken out?
+What are the 2nd and 3rd forms of the verb chicken out?

 What are the past tense and past participle of chicken out?

-The past tense of chicken out is: chicken out in past simple is chickened out. and past participle is chickened out.
+The past tense and past participle of chicken out are: chicken out in past simple is chickened out, and past participle is chickened out.

 What is the past tense of chicken out?